FreezingMoon/AncientBeast/README.md

 What we're aiming for are the following:

 * 5 new playable creatures
+* 3 epic new combat tracks
+* one new combat location
 * revamping some abilities
 * balancing creatures stats
 * sound effects for actions